The Sweet, Chewy Dessert I Make Every Lunar New Year

 For the Dumpling Skin:

-• 15g (2 tablespoons) regular rice flour or tapioca starch
+• 15g regular rice flour or tapioca starch (about 1/2 ounce; 2 tablespoons)

 Directions

-1. To Make the Filling: Grind the seeds or nuts in a mortar and pestle to a fine but not powdery consistency.
-In a small saucepan, melt the lard.
-In a small bowl, mix the lard with the sugar and ground nuts.
-Chill the mixture in the refrigerator or freezer for a few minutes before use.
+1. To Make the Filling: In a mortar and pestle, grind seeds or nuts to a fine but not powdery consistency.
+In a small saucepan, melt the lard over low heat.
+In a small bowl, stir lard together with the sugar and ground nuts.
+Chill mixture in the refrigerator or freezer for a few minutes before use.

 Two Image Collage.
 Top: Nuts and Seeds ground in a mortar.
 Bottom: Seeds mixed in with lard